 *Comments on Math, Computer, and Engineering

-NYCSEF takes most of the papers in the categoires of Math Computer, and Engineering, but does not consider submissions regarding these subjects: cryptography, optimum routing/scheduling problems, fuzzy numbers, processes, sets, and ODEs and ODE-based optimal control problems.
-However, the editors will accept papers on PDES in one space dimension and techniques for solving them if they demonstrate clear foundations for multidimensional problems or the nature of the problem is one-dimensional.
+NYCSEF takes the papers in the categoires of Math, Computer, and Engineering, but also we consider submissions regarding these subjects: cryptography, optimum routing/scheduling problems, fuzzy numbers, processes, sets, and ODEs and ODE-based optimal control problems.
+The editors will accept papers on PDES in one space dimension and techniques for solving them if they demonstrate clear foundations for multidimensional problems or the nature of the problem is one-dimensional.

 Submissions regarding fractional derivatives must only be in context of PDEs in multiple space dimension.
 Papers regarding analysis, functional analysis, algebra, or PDE can be accepted if they demonstrate clear motivation towards a concrete application in Science or Engineering.